kwladyka/form-validator-cljs/README.md

 - Move repeatable code for form validation from app to library.
 - Validate with `fn` and `spec`.
-- Customizable messages with customizable structure.
+- Custom messages.
 Could be `"foo"`, `{:level :warn :msg "foo"}` or whatever.
-- Customizable workflow.
+- Custom workflow.
 Let you choose when to show messages: `on-blur` / `on-change` / immediately after load page / ...
 - Easy and simple independent small solution.
 Compatible with `re-frame`, `fulcro` or whatever.
+- Work with different types of inputs, also custom ones line in material UI.
+- Base logic to make custom UI, but no UI included.
+No limitations.

 Why?
 I need it myself.
-Everybody needs it.
 But I didn't find any library which satisfy me, so I wrote my own.

 ## Add dependency